cactacea/android/docs/AccountsApi.md

 # **invite**
 > InvitationCreated invite(accountId, groupId)

-Create a invitation to a account
+Create a groupInvitation to a account

 ### Example
 ```kotlin